Last Updated on 13/03/2022 by Miki Yoshida

 If you are a UPS customer, it is likely that you check the package status on the tracking information.
 In this case, you might find the status of “Out for Delivery”.
-Can you expect your package to be delivered on the day?
+What exactly does “Out for Delivery” mean?
+Can you expect UPS to deliver your package on the day?
 Let’s find out the answer in this article.

 What does “Out for Delivery” mean?

 “Out for Delivery” indicates that your package is at a local pick-up location, with a UPS employee preparing to deliver the package to you.
-The package will be moved to the delivery vehicle and checked in.
+UPS will move the package to the delivery vehicle and check it in.

-If your package is “Out for Delivery” and you do not receive a notice from UPS that your package was “delivered”, you should contact UPS Customer Service by phone, online or by mail.
+What if your package is “Out for Delivery” and you do not receive a notice from UPS that your package was “delivered”?
+Well, in this case, you should contact UPS Customer Service by phone, online or by mail.

 Phone: 1-800-UPS-6972 or online: www.ups.com/contactus